Billionaire Richard Branson reaches space in his own ship

 The risks to Branson and his crew were underscored in 2007, when a rocket motor test in California’s Mojave Desert left three workers dead, and in 2014, when a Virgin Galactic rocket plane broke apart during a test flight, killing one pilot and seriously injuring the other.

-R&B singer Khalid performed his new single “New Normal” — a nod to the dawning of space tourism — while CBS “Late Show” host Stephen Colbert served as the event’s master of ceremonies.
+Before climbing aboard, Branson, who has kite-surfed the English Channel and attempted to circle the world in a hot-air balloon, signed the astronaut log book and wisecracked: “The name’s Branson.
+Sir Richard Branson.
+Astronaut Double-oh-one.
+License to thrill.”

+But asked afterward whether he is planning any more adventures, Branson said he will “definitely give it a rest for the time being” because “I’m not sure it would be fair to put my family through another one.”
+He said he thinks he holds the record for being pulled out of the sea five times by helicopter.

 Virgin Galactic already has more than 600 reservations from would-be space tourists, with tickets initially costing $250,000 apiece.
+And upon his return to Earth, Branson announced a sweepstakes drawing for two seats on a Virgin Galactic jaunt.
 Blue Origin is waiting for Bezos’ flight before announcing its ticket prices.

 Kerianne Flynn, who signed up in 2011 to fly with Virgin Galactic, had butterflies ahead of the launch Sunday.

 “I think there’s going to be nothing like going up there and looking back down on the Earth, which is what I think I’m most excited about,” she said.
-She added: “Hopefully the next generations will be able to explore what’s up there,” she said.
+She added: “Hopefully the next generations will be able to explore what’s up there.”

+Blue Origin and Musk’s SpaceX both fly Apollo-style, using capsules atop rockets, instead of an air-launched, reusable space plane.

-Musk’s SpaceX, which is already launching astronauts to the International Space Station for NASA and is building moon and Mars ships, is also competing for space tourism dollars.
-But its capsules will do more than make brief, up-and-down forays; they will go into orbit around the Earth, with seats costing well into the millions.
-Its first private flight is set for September.
+SpaceX, which is already launching astronauts to the space station for NASA and building moon and Mars ships, plans to take tourists on more than just brief, up-and-down trips.
+Customers will instead go into orbit around the Earth for days, with seats costing well into the millions.
+The company’s first private flight is set for September.

 Musk himself has not committed to going into space anytime soon.